Beomar97/workout-manager/README.md

 ## Development server

+### Angular Frontend
-Run `nx serve frontend` for a dev server.
+Run `nx serve angular-frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+### NestJS Backend
+Run `nx serve nestjs-backend` for a dev server.
+Navigate to http://localhost:3333/.
+The app will automatically reload if you change any of the source files.

+### Postgres Database
+Run `docker-compose up` to start the database.
+The database will be available at http://localhost:5432/.
+The default username and password are `dbuser` and `dbpassword` respectively.

+#### Prisma
+Run `npx prisma migrate dev --name init` to initialize the database with some dummy data.
+Run `npx prisma studio` to open Prisma Studio.

 ## Understand this workspace